Òraid / Talk: How We See Our Highland Landscapes, Mairi McFadyen

 The following overview is a very broad brush introduction to some of the themes we hope to explore as part of the Fearann / Land project, including cultural perceptions of the land in the Highlands.
 The wider argument is that the movement for land reform cannot be seen in isolation, but as part of a wider cultural process.

-We’re talking about the Land Question/Ceist An Fhearainn in a largely rural Highland context, but this is a live issue in urban contexts too (many other events taking place as part of the Architecture Fringe are interrogating these questions).
-The Land Question is a huge question.
-It is related to policy areas of Environment, Crofting, Hill Farming, Forestry, Community Empowerment, Health & Wellbeing, Equality & Rights, Economic Development, Tourism, Education, Transport, Gaelic Language, Culture & Heritage, and more - all nicely put it boxes.
+We’re talking about the Land Question/Ceist An Fhearainn in a largely rural Highland context, but it is important to note that this is a live issue in urban contexts too.
+This Land Question is related to policy areas of Environment, Crofting, Hill Farming, Forestry, Community Empowerment, Health & Wellbeing, Equality & Rights, Economic Development, Tourism, Education, Transport, Gaelic Language, Culture & Heritage, and more - all nicely put it boxes.
 But life is not lived in boxes.
-At state level, we need reform (some would say we need a form of taxation that makes the current pattern of ownership untenable).
+At state level, we need radical reform.
 At the grassroots, we need active citizens.
-We all can play a part.
 The story of the land involves us all: it is what we share in common.
 Our ability – collectively or as individuals – to enact any kind of political change is intimately tied to our ability to make sense - to make meaning - of the world around us.
+We can all play a part.

 Driving the wider movement for land reform, both locally and globally, is the desire to tackle injustice, both historical and contemporary - ecological, cultural and political.
 Many contemporary injustices arise from historical injustices, and this includes - perhaps most explicitly - the inherited patterns of land ownership.
 In the Highlands, land ownership is the most inequitable in Europe.
 Thanks to Calum MacLeod, policy director at Community Land Scotland, for sharing this slide – based on research done by Andy Wightman - to illustrate this point.